vadymhimself/keras_img_iterator/README.md

-# Image Iterator fir Keras Image Preprocessing
+# Image Iterator for Keras Image Preprocessing
 Loads batches of generated images with one-hot encoded labels.
 Intended to be used with keras `ImageDataGenerator`.
-Useful to iterate over the list of files with corresponding labels.
+Useful to iterate over a list of files with corresponding labels.

 ## Usage
 ```Python